CircuitSetup/Flux-Capacitor_backup/README.md

 If your remote control lacks the \* (starts command sequence) and \# (aborts command sequence) keys, you can use any other key, of course. \* could be eg. "menu" or "setup", \# could be "exit" or "return".

 If no key is pressed for 10 seconds, the learning process aborts, as does briefly pressing the Time Travel button.
 In thoses cases, the keys already learned are forgotten and nothing is saved.

-Each time you press a (recognized) key on the remote, an optional IR feedback LED will briefly light up.
-This LED is supposed to be connected to the "Panel Light" connector (GND and S pins), or - if so [configured](-use-panel-light-for-box-lights) - to one of the "external LED" connectors.

 ### Locking IR control